velas/gajira-comment/README.md

 # Jira Comment
-Add a comment to an issue
+Add a comment to an issues

+## BUILD
+This repo requires build before publishing.
+Refer to scripts in package.json

 For examples on how to use this, check out the [gajira-demo](https://github.com/atlassian/gajira-demo) repository
 > ##### Only supports Jira Cloud.
 Does not support Jira Server (hosted)